yuvalailer/simple-markdown-testing/README.md

 ## Thanks and Disclaimer
 We would like to thank Prof. Dan Halperin and the staff of the course for their guidance, Yoni Mendel and the Advanced Control Systems Lab in TAU for hosting and supporting this project.
 Special Thanks to Yotam Gani and Orel Ben-Yeshai for their support and assistance.

-#### We don't own any IP rights for the software, hardware, internet articles, manuals, images (found on google image search) or any other 3rd party component of this project, which may be subjected to any kind of copyrights.
+#### We don't own any IP rights for 3rd party components, such as software, hardware, internet articles, manuals, images (found on google image search) or any other 3rd party component of this project, which may be subjected to any kind of copyrights.
 All activities in this project were made for educational purposes only.